“Streets Raised Us. Horses Saved Us.”

 CNN + Film Independent, 2021 Documentary Series Intensive Fellow

 Anwar is an intimate sci-fi short about a mother who chooses to live forever and a son who longs for heaven by award-winning Director Fawaz Al-Matrouk, starring Kerry Bishé (Argo, Halt & Catch Fire) and Jay Abdo (Queen of the Desert).
-I served as an Assistant Director, BTS photographer, and Drone Operator, supporting production, scheduling, and aerial cinematography.
-Finally, I contributed to the film’s fundraising push by creating behind-the-scenes content, interviewing the cast and crew to craft a series of story-driven videos that captured the film’s heart and vision.
+I served on set as an Assistant Director, BTS photographer, and Drone Operator, supporting production, scheduling, and aerial cinematography.
+I contributed to the film’s fundraising push by creating behind-the-scenes content, interviewing the cast and crew to craft a series of story-driven videos that captured the film’s heart and vision.

 See my behind the scenes photography below.